instagibbs/bolts/XX-eltoo-transactions.md

 Alternative proposals such as [layered commitments for eltoo](https://lists.linuxfoundation.org/pipermail/lightning-dev/2020-January/002448.html) have been proposed, but require increased complexity and additional layer violations.

 The amounts for each output MUST be rounded down to whole satoshis.
 If this amount is less than the `dust_limit_satoshis` set by the owner of the output, the output MUST NOT be produced (thus the funds add to fees).
-FIXME is this another consensus problem, since HTLCs can go either way?

 #### `to_node` Output